seancdavis/seancdavis-com/www/src/blog/posts/2017-03-10-shove-a-big-mac-in-your-face.md

 Life as a human is hard.

-We’re constantly at work, attempting to:
+We're constantly at work, attempting to:

 - Earn enough money to be comfortable
 - Create and maintain loving human relationships